Nish-github-sys/Inheritance-in-CPP/README.md

 ## Access Specifiers in Cpp
 In C++, access specifiers control the accessibility of class members (data and functions) from outside the class or in derived classes.
 There are three main access specifiers: public, private, and protected.

-**-->Public:** In C++, **public** members of a class are accessible from anywhere in the program, including outside the class and in derived classes.
+<h3>-->Public:</h3> In C++, **public** members of a class are accessible from anywhere in the program, including outside the class and in derived classes.
 They can be directly used by objects of the class or its derived classes.
 Public access allows **free interaction** with class members while maintaining the functionality of the class.
 It is typically used for functions or data that need to be **accessible by all parts of the program**.

 ```